jdoleary/Spellmasons/docs/TasksCurrent.md

 - Record new trailer footage
+- Target similar should check for alive status
+- Press z to make view follow you should dissapear with toggle UI
+- Insufficient health text is too big when zoomed in
+- blanace: miniboss summoner summons too frequently
 # Features
 - animate rend
 - how to show how much damage a queued spell will do